socketsupply/socket/README.md

 ### 🙏 Contributing

 Please stop by [Discord](https://discord.com/invite/YPV32gKCsH) and ask the team about your issue and if someone is already working on it.
+Please connect with any current project contributor, if you want to contribute to the `Socket Runtime` project itself,

-Thanks for your interest in reporting/fixing issues and contributing directly to the code base!
+Thank you for your interest in reporting/fixing issues and contributing to `Socket Supply`!